Google’s PageRank: does it still matter in 2024

 Anastasia Osypenko

-The web as we know it today didn’t look the same in its early days.
+Today’s web landscape looks much different than in its early days.
 Web page authority based on links pointing to them is now perceived as the norm.
-But it was revolutionary back in 1998, when Google introduced the PageRank algorithm to make outbound link assessment a valid ranking factor.
-While PageRank has definitely played a crucial role in the evolution of SEO and its techniques, it’s not clear if it still matters after 2018, when the original patent has expired.
-In this post, we’ll look into the history of PageRank, explain how it’s calculated, and discover if it’s still applied to rankings.
+But it was revolutionary back in 1998, when Google introduced the PageRank algorithm to make inbound link assessment a valid ranking factor.
+PageRank has definitely played a crucial role in the evolution of SEO and its techniques.
+However, its latest versions are kept secret, and it is now accompanied by many other ranking factors.

 What is PageRank

-PageRank is an algorithm for ranking web pages based on the number and quality of links pointing to them.
+PageRank is an algorithm used by Google Search for ranking web pages based on the number and quality of links pointing to them.
 It was developed by Google pioneer engineers Larry Page and Sergey Brin in 1998 and marked the first successful attempt of any search engine to assess the level of authority a given web page had.
 Basically, it meant that a page would get higher rankings with the more backlinks it had.
+Later on, both engineers tried to stop link manipulations and extended this initiative to counting all links unequally.

 PageRank is an objective measure that aligns with searchers’ subjective intentions: the more sources pointing to a page, the more valuable the information on that page and the more likely users are to visit it.